search ]

 There are many WordPress security plugins available that handle several of the tasks mentioned in this guide and help prevent brute force attacks while strengthening your site’s security.

-No matter where you’re connecting from, always ensure that the connection to your server is secure.
-It’s recommended to use encrypted SFTP if your hosting provider allows it (or SSH) to access your site.
-Your hosting provider should always be secure, offering the safest tools for server access.
+No matter where you are connecting from, always ensure that the connection to your server is secure.
+Use encrypted SFTP (or SSH) to access your site’s files.
+Your hosting provider should offer secure tools for server access.

 Users with admin privileges can edit the PHP files of themes and plugins directly from the WordPress dashboard.
-It’s recommended to disable this feature and only edit files via FTP.
+It is recommended to disable this feature and only edit files via FTP.

 define('DISALLOW_FILE_EDIT', true);

-When trying to log into WordPress with an incorrect username or password, WordPress displays a message telling you which part is wrong (username or password).
+When trying to log into WordPress with an incorrect username or password, WordPress displays a message telling you which part is wrong.

 This message gives hackers a clue as to which detail is incorrect.
-You can change these messages to a more generic one by adding the following function to your functions.php
+You can change these messages to a generic one by adding the following function to your functions.php file:

 function no_wordpress_errors(){